 TL;DR:

-• Texas’ electric grid is under strain due to the rapid growth of data centers powering AI and other technologies.
+- Texas’ electric grid is under strain due to the rapid growth of data centres powering AI and other technologies, highlighting the significant AI power drain in the region.

-• Alternative energy sources and better grid planning are under consideration to meet the escalating demand.
+- Alternative energy sources and better grid planning are under consideration to meet the escalating demand exacerbated by the AI power drain.

 Imagine a future where artificial intelligence (AI) is as common as smartphones.
 That future is already here, and it’s putting a massive strain on power grids, especially in Texas.
 The Lone Star State, known for its business-friendly environment, is grappling with an unprecedented boom in data centers, the backbone of AI and the modern internet.
 But can Texas keep the lights on?